dannywillems/dannywillems.github.io/_posts/2016-07-14-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 post_excerpt: ""
 layout: post
 published: true
-tags: [Mobile application, Cordova, OCaml, FP]
+tags: [Mobile application, Cordova, OCaml, FP, RSS]
 ---
 Since several months, I began to be interested in mobile development.
 I found a job in Brussels in July 2015 where I learned how to develop hybrid mobile applications (one code = available for multiple mobile platforms) with Cordova and web technologies.
 I found it very interesting and after several month I continue to develop applications with this technology.
 I discovered a very great community about mobile development and some awesome frameworks like <a href="http://ionicframework.com/">Ionic</a>.